A Unified View of Group Fairness Tradeoffs Using Partial Information Decomposition: Introduction

 Given such a fundamental impossibility, practitioners often strive for approximate fairness solutions rather than stringent satisfiability of all these definitions.
 Such approximate fairness solutions consist of two pivotal aspects: (i) quantification of (un)fairness (i.e., a gap from exact satisfiability); and (ii) development of strategies to mitigate such unfairness in ML models.
 For instance, one may jointly minimize one or more measures of unfairness while training an ML model which has often led to empirical tradeoffs between accuracy and different measures of unfairness~\cite{dutta2020chernoff,kim2020fact}.

-Although previous studies have identified certain impossibilities among these fairness notions~\cite{Barocas2016BigDD,castelnovo2022clarification}, a detailed analysis focusing on \emph{the interrelationships among different measures of unfairness}, specifically explaining when they will be in agreement and when they will be in disagreement leading to potential tradeoffs has received limited attention.
+Although previous studies have identified certain impossibilities among these fairness notions~\cite{chouldechova2017fair, kleinberg2016inherent, Barocas2016BigDD}, a detailed analysis focusing on \emph{the interrelationships among different measures of unfairness}, specifically explaining when they will be in agreement and when they will be in disagreement leading to potential tradeoffs has received limited attention.

 Our research bridges this gap by leveraging Partial Information Decomposition (PID)~\cite{bertschinger_QUI}, a body of work in information theory, to elucidate the exact relationship between different measures of unfairness.
 In particular, we consider information-theoretic quantifications~\cite{ghassami2018fairness} of the respective gaps from statistical parity, equalized odds, and predictive parity as our measures of unfairness.
-Using PID, we demonstrate the exact relationship between these three measures of unfairness in Proposition~\ref{prop:decomposition} (also see Fig.~\ref{fig:circle} for a pictorial illustration of the relationship between the measures of unfairness).
+Using PID, we demonstrate the exact relationship between these three measures of unfairness in Proposition~\ref{prop:decomposition}.
+We also refer to Fig.~\ref{fig:chainrule} and Fig.~\ref{fig:circle} for a pictorial illustration of the relationship between the measures of unfairness.

 PID enables us to provide a unified information-theoretic framework that is instrumental in establishing the fundamental limits and tradeoffs among these unfairness measures, particularly in the context of approximate fairness solutions when exact satisfiability of all three fairness definitions is not met.
 Furthermore, the impossibility among the three fairness definitions can also be derived from our result (see Theorem~\ref{thm:imp}).
 We also identify and delineate the regions of agreement and disagreement among these three measures of unfairness (see Section~\ref{sec:fairdecomp}), providing insights on when there will be a tradeoff and when there will be no tradeoff among the measures of unfairness.
 We perform numerical simulations on the Adult dataset~\cite{Adult} to complement our theoretical results.
-Moreover, our work holds broader implications in fields such as algorithmic fairness auditing~\cite{yan2022active}, where it can significantly contribute to the evaluation of fairness in ML models.
+Moreover, our work holds broader implications in fields such as algorithmic fairness auditing~\cite{hamman2023can}, where it can significantly contribute to the evaluation of fairness in ML models.